TikTok's "Blockcore" Is the Latest Fashion Trend Stolen From Latina & Black Women

-As a first-generation Colombian American, I grew up around sports, and let’s be real, fútbol, culture — even if I, personally, wasn’t kicking a ball.
-All around me, my relatives and neighbourhood friends in New Jersey frequently wore their preferred fútbol team’s jersey.
+As a first-generation Colombian American, I grew up around sports, and let’s be real fútbol, culture — even if I, personally, wasn’t kicking a ball.
+All around me, my relatives and neighborhood friends in New Jersey frequently wore their preferred fútbol team’s jersey.
 For the Colombians, it was Atlético Nacional, obviously.
 For those on the block who had longer roots in the Northeast, it was the New York Red Bulls.
-There were also many who sported jerseys of English league teams, with the names of their favourite South American or Central American players from those teams stitched on the backs.
+There were also many who sported jerseys of English league teams, with the names of their favorite South American or Central American players from those teams stitched on the backs.

 AdvertisementADVERTISEMENT